mbendana/AADDS/README.md

-This script is to join an Ubuntu VM to an AADDS managed instance by automatically configuring everything found at: https://docs.microsoft.com/en-us/azure/active-directory-domain-services/join-ubuntu-linux-vm
+This script is to join Ubuntu VMs to an AADDS managed instance by automatically configuring everything found at: https://docs.microsoft.com/en-us/azure/active-directory-domain-services/join-ubuntu-linux-vm

 The script has been tested on Ubuntu 16.04.6 LTS and 18.04.4 LTS versions.